blockloop/ratelimiter/README.md

 ## Limits

-Limits are defained as the following struct
+Limits are defined as the following struct

 ```go
 type Limit struct {